AIR-Lan/AIR-Lab/_pages/home.md

 - **Fault-Tolerant Autonomous Systems**: Developing autonomous systems that adapt dynamically, even in unexpected situations, to ensure uninterrupted functionality.
 - **Intelligent Transportation Systems**: Harnessing AI to improve transportation networks for safer, more efficient mobility solutions.

-Our team is actively involved in collaborative research across these domains, supported by funding from prestigious organizations, including the [Leverhulme Trust](https://www.leverhulme.ac.uk) and [Royal Society](https://www.royalsociety.org).
+Our team is actively involved in collaborative research across these domains, supported by funding from prestigious organizations, including the [Leverhulme Trust](https://www.leverhulme.ac.uk), [Royal Society](https://www.royalsociety.org), and [Royal Society of Edinburgh](https://rse.org.uk/).